wp-plugins/sgr-nextpage-titles/readme.txt

 = To Do =
 * Make you possible to disable the index or even to show it just on the first page.
-* Add a sidebar widget to show the index.
 * Correct the notices returning on empty home page.
-* Make possible to use links on preview page.
 * Fix links in preview mode.
-* Rewrite quite the whole code using page numbers to retrive the part of the post, not titles.